 Eggs are one of those things I have always eaten and always loved.
 Growing up my mom would make my siblings and me poached eggs on top of a buttered and toasted English muffin with a thick slice of Velveeta cheese.

 It was a family favorite.

 But I’m not here to talk about Velveeta cheese and my mom’s special open-faced breakfast sandwiches.
 At least not today.
-I may have to do a special post one of these days- just for her…
+Perhaps I’ll do a special post one of these days just for her.

 But EGGS!
 Eggs are awesome.
 Here’s why-